ififfy/flipflip/docs/library.md

 # Library
 The **Library** is a place for you to collect and manage all your sources.
-If you had previously used FlipFlip before `v2.0`, the Library will be automatically populated with all your Scenes' sources.

 To access the Library just click `Library` on the Home page.

 ![](doc_images/library.png)